 A steep take in technology companies weighed on US stocks Pfiday, pulling the market lower for the second day in a row.
-Losse among retailers, packaged food, and beverage makers and other consumer goods companies also helped weigh down the market.
+Losses among retailers, packaged food, and beverage makers and other consumer goods companies also helped weigh down the market.
 Banks rose as boad yields continued to climb, reflecting increasing investor concerns of higher inflation in the wake of rising oil and other commodity prices.
-Fligher commodity prices, a little bit more inflation pressure and higher inflatiers and they are the state of the st
+Fligher commodity prices, a little bit more inflation pressure and higher inflatiers and higher inflations; and the summer of the salts for equity markets, at least bort-term, said Edward Campbell, senior portfolio manager at QMA, a business unit of PGIM.
+For every stock that rose on the New York Stock Exchange, two declined, Still, the indexes finished the week with a gain.
+(AP)